-The Infant Development Program will reopen on July 1, 2020 with altered hours of 8-4:30 until further notice.
-Should you have any questions, please email Patrice Winn at email@example.com.
+The Infant Development Program is now open with altered hours of 8-4:30 until further notice.
+Should you have any questions, please email Patrice Winn at firstname.lastname@example.org.
 Tours have been put on hold until further notice.
 Please email Patrice Winn for more information if you are interested in submitting a pre-enrollment form at this time.
 Please see the "tours and eligibility" section for more information.
 The health and well being of everyone we serve is of the utmost importance.

 The Infant Development Program is a teaching and research facility for the Department that accommodates both cross-sectional and longitudinal investigation of infants, toddlers, their parents and caregivers.

 The Infant Development Program (IDP) is operated by the Psychology Department at the University of California, Los Angeles.
 The IDP has two primary functions:

 - To offer high quality group care for infants and toddlers of the students, staff, and faculty in the Psychology Department and other departments on the UCLA campus, and